department-of-veterans-affairs/va.gov-team/platform/service-design/Team Charter.md

 Own + maintain VSP Service Blueprint overall

-Prioritize areas of the blueprint tthat require iteration based on value and pain point analysis
+Prioritize areas of the blueprint that require iteration based on value and pain point analysis

 Iterate on those pioritized areas, or collaborate to work into another team's sprint